chanind/penman-js/README.md

 ## Acknowledgements

-This library is a manual port of the Penman Python library, and as such, all credit for the original code goes to [github.com/goodmami/penman](https://github.com/goodmami/penman).
+This library, including documentation, is a manual port of the Penman Python library, and as such, all credit for the original code and docs work goes to [github.com/goodmami/penman](https://github.com/goodmami/penman).